FrancescoGradi/CombatManager/README.md

 ```

 ### iOS
 It works only with Mac Os.
-You have to download XCode, Cordova provides an XCode app building for you
+Cordova provides an XCode app building for you
 (more information <a href="https://ionicframework.com/docs/installation/ios">here</a>).
 Run:
 ```